2010kohtep/GSSDK/README.md

 # GoldSrc SDK

-Relatively full SDK for GoldSource renderer library.
+Relatively full SDK for GoldSource renderer library and Counter-Strike 1.6.

 # What is this?